BlendedSiteGenerator/Blended/README.md

 Wherever you put these variables in the templates, they will be replaced by the values in your config.py file.
 The variables must stay within the curley brackets.

 There is a simple starter template for Blended called blended-simple.
 You can download it to use and take a look at from it's own [GitHub page](https://github.com/johnroper100/blended-simple).

+There is also a full render managment dashboard built with Blended.
+You can download it from [GitHub](https://github.com/johnroper100/RenderManagementDashboard).